Enabling access to clean energy

 05 July 2012 | Project description

-Through this project, IUCN Oceania will assist six countries in the Pacific providing support in the development and implementation of environmentally sustainable energy policies and a number of renewable energy and energy efficiency pilot projects focusing on ecosystem conservation and livelihood enhancement.
+Through this project, IUCN Oceania will assist all Pacific Island Countries in providing support to the development and implementation of environmentally sustainable energy policies and a number of renewable energy and energy efficiency pilot projects focusing on ecosystem conservation and livelihood enhancement.

-In the Pacific Islands, energy plays a critical role in almost every activity, and the growing requirements for energy are resulting in significant impacts on biodiversity.
-Energy supply systems both depend on and influence ecosystems.
-Ecosystems, such as watersheds and forests, are critical for the provisioning of energy services such as water flows for hydro-electricity and biomass for bioenergy.
+In the Pacific Islands, energy plays a critical role in almost every activity, and the growing requirements for energy demand by increasing populations throughout the Pacific region are resulting in significant impacts on biodiversity.
+Energy supply systems both depend on, and influence, their surrounding ecosystems.
+Ecosystems, such as watersheds and forests, can be critical for the provision of energy services such as water flows for hydro-electricity and biomass for bioenergy.
 However, current energy production can also cause species and habitat loss along the entire energy cycle from exploration to production and distribution to final use.
 The very biodiversity that provides energy services is under threat by the growing demand for energy.

-Through this project, IUCN Oceania will assist six countries in the Pacific providing support in the development and implementation of environmentally sustainable energy policies and a number of renewable energy and energy efficiency pilot projects focusing on ecosystem conservation and livelihood enhancement.
+Through this project, IUCN Oceania will assist the countries of the Pacific, providing support in the development and implementation of environmentally sustainable energy policies and a number of renewable energy and energy efficiency pilot projects focusing on ecosystem conservation and livelihood enhancement.
 These will be achieved through: installation of renewable energy pilot projects; provision of management tools for the projects and assistance in the development of sustainable energy policies; and networking with Small Island States in the Pacific and globally to share lessons learned, skills, and technology.

 |Palau||Energy Efficiency Home Loan Program|

 |Papua New Guinea||Solar PV lighting systems in Mananakele Village|

 • Research on Biofuel for land transport, non-motorised transport, and project management